-The Great Debate: Are Apple Computers More Secure Than Windows?
+The Great Mac vs. PC Debate: Are Apple Computers More Secure Than Windows?

-For decades, the cold war between Mac and PC users has loomed large in the world of technology, with each camp touting the security of their operating system (OS).
+For decades, the Mac vs. PC cold war has loomed large in the world of technology, with each camp touting the security of their operating system (OS).
 But which is actually more secure?
-The truth is more complicated than you may think.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.